NameExploring Together

 Both programs involve families participating in group work over 10 consecutive weeks, plus pre-group and post-group family interviews for assessment, evaluation and feedback.
 Group work consists of interactive parent/carer-child groups plus separate concurrent groups for children and parents/carers.

-Leaders meet with the partners of the parent attending the group twice during the 10-week program.
+Leaders meet with the partner or support person of the parent/carer attending the group twice during the 10-week program.
 Leaders also meet with the children's teachers on two occasions during this period.

 The time commitment for each leader is at least 3 hours per week.
 This includes preparation time, group time, post-group debriefing and planning.

-Four leaders are required to run each program (two for the children's group and two for the parents' group).
-At least two of the leaders must have attended Exploring Together Training.
+Four leaders are required to run each program (2 for the children's group and 2 for the parents/carers' group).
+At least 2 of the leaders must have attended Exploring Together Training.

 Training is available throughout Australia.
 Contact the organisation for further details about training availability.